keith-golden/Fake-News-Detector/README.md

 This program employs a Multinomial Naive Bayes Classifier algorithm to predict whether a news article is "Fake News" or not.

 After completing the Datacamp course, "Introduction to Natural Language Processing in Python", I was inspired to apply my newly acquired knowledge create this progam.
 The Datacamp course instructs how to build a Fake News classifier and tune the model for performance.
 After using this code for inspiration, I built my program to:
 1) Allow users to test indiviudal articles for themselves.
-The Datacamp course code only permitted a user to test model performance on a separate test set.
+The Datacamp code only permitted a user to test model performance on a separate test set composed of several articles.
 2) Have web scraping functionality, allowing a user to test an article by submitting a URL.
 3) Have GUI functionality.